 Astika Mason is a 40 year disciple of spiritual master Sri Chinmoy.
 A universalist who has practiced several spiritual traditions in both monastic and non-monastic communities, he believes the essence of personal practice is the same across all faiths.
 A poet, essayist and short story author, Astika is a lay contributor to the Buddhist Text Translation Society when not working on his first novel, The City of The Goddess.

-Inspired by frequent sojourns to the Motherland and forty days’ worth of silent Buddhist meditation retreats, Heather presents her students with yoga-philosophy-nuggets they can use to cultivate a deeper practice and greater well-being.
-She balances the inspiring with the practical, the uplifting with the grounding, so that students may carry lightness and mindfulness with them as they leave their mats.
+Heather presents her students with yoga-philosophy-nuggets so they can cultivate a deeper practice and a greater sense wellness off the mat as well.
+She balances the inspiring with the practical, the uplifting with the grounding, so that students may carry a mindfulness and a lightness with them into all parts of their lives.

-A “recovering gypsy”, Heather also leads annual retreats to India, Central America, as well as locally in Southern California. www.recoveringgypsy.com
+A “recovering gypsy”, Heather also leads retreats to India, Central America, and within Southern California. www.recoveringgypsy.com

 Through the powerful tools of deep breathing, music, and moving meditation, my classes are a creative fusion of elements to awaken your soul and ignite your spirit.
 I truly love witnessing others experience these beautiful transformations that occur on the journey of Yoga that we share, and it is my intention to help guide you, the student, on your path of healing, growth, and self-discovery in whatever way best serves You.
 Namaste.